For people with respiratory problems, knowing the best essential oils for respiratory support can be of great help.

 Juniper does a great job in helping the body fight infections especially colds and flu.
 It supports the respiratory system and clears congestion, helping you breathe better.

-Tea tree fights infections, calms inflammation, soothes allergies, breaks up mucus and clears sinus congestion, making it an ideal essential oil for respiratory infection.
+Tea tree fights infections, calms inflammation, soothes allergies, breaks up mucus and clears sinus congestion, making it an ideal essential oil for respiratory infections.

 Skin sensitization is a type of allergic reaction that occurs in places other than where the oil is applied.
 Some of the symptoms include itchy skin, rashes and eczema.